qunfengdong/BLCA/README.md

 	-f		Alignment mismatch penalty.
 Default: -2.5
 	-g		Alignment gap penalty.
 Default: -2
  - Other:
-	-h		Show program usage and quit
+	-t		Extra number of nucleotides to include at the beginning and end of the hits.
+Default: 10 -h		Show program usage and quit
 ```